linxinliu241/kkbox-churn-project/data/README.md

 - The cutoff date is set at 2017-01-31 to prevent data leakage
 - Label generation is implemented in the data preprocessing pipeline

-The exact labeling logic is implemented in: src/data/labeling.py

 ---

 ## 3. Dataset Versions